dominicbetts/term-lists/readme.md

 The term list used in this repository is based on this published glossary: [Glossary of IoT terms](https://docs.microsoft.com/en-us/azure/iot-fundamentals/iot-glossary).

-Currently, the Python [script](parse-term-list.py) regenerates the published glossary from the YAML source. *Next step is to generate a version of the term list for the contributor guide.*
+Currently, the Python [script](parse-term-list.py) regenerates the published glossary and contributor guide term list from the YAML source.

-- Requires Python 3 and the `regex` module - use the VS Code extension for debugging: https://marketplace.visualstudio.com/items?itemName=ms-python.python
+- Requires Python 3 and the `regex` and `slugify` modules - use the VS Code extension for debugging: https://marketplace.visualstudio.com/items?itemName=ms-python.python
 - To run the script:

     ```